 Initial Public Offering and Secondary Offering Risk.
-A portfolio's purchase of shares issued in an initial public offering ("IPO") exposes it to the risks associated with companies that have little operating history as public companies, as well as to the risks inherent in those sectors of the market where these new issuers operate.
-Attractive IPOs are often oversubscribed and may not be available to the portfolio, or may be available only in very limited quantities.
+The Portfolio's purchase of shares issued in an initial public offering ("IPO") exposes it to the risks associated with companies that have little operating history as public companies, as well as to the risks inherent in those sectors of the market where these new issuers operate.
+Attractive IPOs are often oversubscribed and may not be available to the Portfolio, or may be available only in very limited quantities.
 The market for IPO issuers has been volatile, and share prices of newly public companies have fluctuated up and down significantly over short periods of time.
-Although IPO investments may have had a positive impact on certain portfolios' performance in the past, there can be no assurance that the portfolio will identify favorable IPO investment opportunities in the future.
+Although IPO investments may have had a positive impact on certain portfolios' performance in the past, there can be no assurance that the Portfolio will identify favorable IPO investment opportunities in the future.
 In addition, under certain market conditions, a relatively small number of companies may issue securities in IPOs.
 Similarly, as the number of portfolios to which IPO securities are allocated increases, the number of securities issued to any one portfolio may decrease.
-In addition, as the portfolio increases in size, the impact of IPOs on the portfolio's performance will generally decrease.
+In addition, as the Portfolio increases in size, the impact of IPOs on the Portfolio's performance will generally decrease.

-Like IPOs, secondary offerings may have a magnified impact on the performance of a portfolio with a small asset base.
+The Portfolio may purchase shares in secondary offerings.
+Secondary offerings may expose the Portfolio to some of the risks of IPOs.
+Participation in secondary offerings may have a magnified impact on the performance of a fund to the extent that it has a small asset base.
 Secondary offering shares frequently are volatile in price.
-As a result, a portfolio may hold secondary offering shares for a very short period of time.
-This may increase the portfolio turnover rate of a portfolio and may lead to increased expenses for a portfolio, such as commissions and transaction costs.
+As a result, the Portfolio may hold secondary offering shares for a very short period of time.
+This may increase the portfolio turnover rate of the Portfolio and may lead to increased expenses for the Portfolio, such as commissions and transaction costs.
 In addition, secondary offering shares can experience an immediate drop in value if the demand for the securities does not continue to support the offering price.